Sruthi-Chetput/Sruthi-Chetput---BSE-Portfolio/index.md

 **Machine Learning**

   The first step in my third milestone was to retrain my model.
-I did this by adding 240 sec of more data.
+I did this by adding 240 seconds of more data.
 I wanted to do this since I realized that my model would sometimes detect a fall even though I was not falling.
 Therefore, I went to Edge Impulse to retrain my model, built the Arduino library by deploying my model, and added the library to Arduino IDE (**See Figure 1**).

 <img src="Re-Train-model.png" alt="Figure 1 - Retraining my ML model using Edge-Impulse and building the Arduino Library." width="950" height="550">